gogs/gogs/README.md

 - Add configure option for auto-enable feature, like always using `-p` for downloading.
 - Command `install` add flag `-all` for re-installing everything in GOPATH, usually use this after upgrading Go version.
 - Command `clean` is for cleaning empty directories.
+- Keep file modify time for packages from github.com.
+- Command `sync` is for sync packages in two computers, support client and server mode through ssh.
+- Command `init` is for auto-configuring Go develop environment.

 ## License